Forecasting with Feedback: Analysis of the model

-This is then a perfectly standard prediction problem whose solution is the conditional mean $f^*(\theta)=E(y|\,\theta)=\theta + \mu [y^T-E(\theta)]$.
-Thus, in this feedback-free scenario uncertainty about the action will add to the volatility of forecast errors, but will not cause bias.
+This is then a perfectly standard prediction problem whose solution is the conditional mean $f^*(\theta_t)=E(y_{t+1}|\,\theta_t)=\theta_t + \mu [y^T-E(\theta_t)]$.
+In this feedback-free scenario volatility in the policy action will add to the volatility of forecast errors, but will not cause bias.

+As indicated above, the statistical properties of the equilibrium forecast can easily be derived from Proposition~\ref{proposition: statistical properties} by substituting the equilibrium forecast slope $c^\dag$ for $c$ and the equilibrium forecast intercept $b^\dag$ for $b$.
+Corollary \ref{corollary: equil bias MZ} presents the resulting formulas.